zuzak/captchaquiz/README.md

 Problems posed in the math question type are designed to be simple.
 An attempt has been made to filter out more complicated sums: no division question should result in a non-integer, for example.
 Subtraction questions may still result in negative answers.

+#### alphabet
+The alphabet question type contains one question: it asks the user to type the *n*th letter of the Roman alphabet.
+The answers are case insensitive.